swhasans/appointment-api/README.md

 ## Error Handling

-The API is equipped with a`handleErrors` function that provides detailed error messages for specific error types, aiding in a smoother developer experience and efficient debugging.
+The API is equipped with a `handleErrors` function that provides detailed error messages for specific error types, aiding in a smoother developer experience and efficient debugging.

 ## License

-This project is licensed under the ISC license.See the[LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the ISC license.
+See the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgements

 - [How to Build a RESTful API in Node.js(with Express.js) by Kelly Arellano](https://rapidapi.com/blog/nodejs-express-rest-api-example/)
 - [Node.js Crash Course Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9jsz4LDYc6kv3ymONOKxwBU)
 - [Node.js Auth Tutorial(JWT)](https://youtube.com/playlist?list=PL4cUxeGkcC9iqqESP8335DA5cRFp8loyp)

+> **Note**
+> : The features or components marked with an asterisk (*) are currently in development and will be available in future iterations of the API.